webplatform/docs/css/properties/outline-color/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The outline-color CSS property sets the color of the [[css/properties/outline|outline]] of an element.
+{{Summary_Section|The outline-color property sets the color of the [[css/properties/outline|outline]] of an element.
 An outline is a line that is drawn around elements, outside the border edge, to make the element stand out.}}
 {{CSS Property
 |Initial value=Invert
 |Applies to=All elements